Tim Sheehy: 2024 election

 During the campaign, Sheehy said his top three priorities were immigration, education, and the crisis at the U.S. southern border.
 He said that young women had been "indoctrinated" on the issue of abortion.
-He called himself "strongly pro-life" and also "in strong support of IVF."
+He called himself "strongly pro-life" and also "in strong support of IVF".
 He was critical of 2024 Montana Initiative 128, a ballot initiative to establish a right to abortion up to fetal viability in the Montana constitution.

 In an August 2023 town hall, Sheehy called for a border wall and blamed China for facilitating fentanyl trafficking.

 Sheehy has said, "We have a Department of Education, which I don't think we need anymore."
 He proposes eliminating the department, which he says will save $30 billion.

-Sheehy has said "public lands belong in public hands" to protect rights to hunt, fish, and recreate, and that more local collaboration and input is needed since "Montanans know best how to manage our lands, not the Washington bureaucrats".
-He was on the board of the Bozeman-based Property and Environment Research Center (PERC), a nonprofit free market environmentalism think tank.